 I truly don’t believe that most Denver painters are idiots, but there are a few.
 I think if you asked most of them: Do you have a system for painting?
 They would scratch their head and say…I guess.
 I just believe if there is the best way to do something, we should do it every time, and all our teams should be taught to do it that way.
 Just like when you go to Starbucks.
 If they let the baristas make my soy vanilla latte however they wanted, it would taste different each and every time.
 But as it is, no matter what Starbucks I go to (and I’ve been to a lot of them, the one in Seattle was my favorite…the ), it always tastes the same.
 And that is how we have tried to build our systems for painting here in Denver.
 We have one way to tape off baseboards; one way to caulk trim; one way to roll walls; one way to set up a room, and one way to clean it up.
 We have systems for hiring our team, an onboarding system, and a termination plan.

 How do you pick?

-If you are looking to hire a Denver painter to paint your home in Highlands Ranch, Parker, Arvada, Broomfield, or anywhere is the Denver metro area; then you should look for a few key things when you start the process.
-Obviously it depends on your budget, but it is better to hire the right person, than to get someone cheap and deal with the results.
+If you are looking to hire a Denver painter to paint your home in Highlands Ranch, Parker, Arvada, Broomfield, or anywhere in the Denver metro area; then you should look for a few key things when you start the process.
+Obviously, it depends on your budget, but it is better to hire the right person than to get someone cheap and deal with the results.
 So here are some tips:

 - Do they answer their phone?
 If it is hard to get someone on the phone to give you an estimate, how easy do you think it will be to get someone on the phone when something goes wrong?